BuildOnViction/gitbook/developer-guide/smart-contract-development/solidity/solidity-by-example.md

     function giveRightToVote(address voter) public {
         // If the first argument of `require` evaluates
         // to `false`, execution terminates and all
-        // changes to the state and to TOMO balances
+        // changes to the state and to VIC balances
         // are reverted.
         // This used to consume all gas in old EVM versions, but
         // not anymore.